 Students who entered the DCCCD Fall, 1989, or thereafter, must take the TASP test prior to accumulating, or during the semester of enrollment in, 9 hours of college credit, and must report TASP scores prior to their next DCCCD enrollment.
-Students transferring with more than 9 hours at a private or out-of-state institution will have to take TASP during their initial semester enrollment in the DCCCD.
-Students who have had at least 3 hours of college-level credit prior to Fall, 1989 are exempted from the TASP requirement.
-Students enrolled in certain DCCCD Certificate programs may be exempt from the TASP requirement.
+Students who have had at least 3 hours of college-level credit prior to Fall, 1989 are exempt from the TASP requirement.
+Students enrolled in certain DCCCD Certificate programs may be waived from the TASP requirement.